Bethlehem: Ottoman era

 From 1517, during the years of Ottoman control, custody of the Basilica was bitterly disputed between the Catholic and Greek Orthodox churches.
 By the end of the 16th century, Bethlehem had become one of the largest villages in the District of Jerusalem, and was subdivided into seven quarters.
 The Basbus family served as the heads of Bethlehem among other leaders during this period.
 The Ottoman tax record and census from 1596 indicates that Bethlehem had a population of 1,435, making it the 13th largest village in Palestine at the time.
 Its total revenue amounted to 30,000 akce.

 Bethlehem paid taxes on wheat, barley and grapes.
 The Muslims and Christians were organized into separate communities, each having its own leader.
 Five leaders represented the village in the mid-16th century, three of whom were Muslims.
 Ottoman tax records suggest that the Christian population was slightly more prosperous or grew more grain than grapes (the former being a more valuable commodity).

 From 1831 to 1841, Palestine was under the rule of the Muhammad Ali Dynasty of Egypt.
-During this period, the town suffered an earthquake as well as the destruction of the Muslim quarter in 1834 by Egyptian troops, apparently as a reprisal for the murder of a favored loyalist of Ibrahim Pasha.
+During this period, the town suffered an earthquake as well as the destruction of the Muslim quarter in 1834 by Egyptian troops, apparently as a reprisal for the murder of a favored loyalist of Ibrahim Pasha, during the Peasants' revolt in Palestine.
 In 1841, Bethlehem came under Ottoman rule once again and remained so until the end of World War I. Under the Ottomans, Bethlehem's inhabitants faced unemployment, compulsory military service, and heavy taxes, resulting in mass emigration, particularly to South America.
 An American missionary in the 1850s reported a population of under 4,000, nearly all of whom belonged to the Greek Church.
 He also noted that a lack of water limited the town's growth.

 Socin found from an official Ottoman village list from about 1870 that Bethlehem had a population of 179 Muslims in 59 houses, 979 "Latins" in 256 houses, 824 "Greeks" in 213 houses, and 41 Armenians in 11 houses, a total of 539 houses.
 The population count only included men.
 Hartmann found that Bethlehem had 520 houses.